 Interested in becoming a tutor?

+Tutors are hired each term to run drop-in tutoring sessions for first year courses in specific subjects.
 Prospective applicants must be in good academic standing as determined by their faculty and must have done well in the courses being offered.
 Courses offered changes each term based on the academic course offerings and the faculties.
-Tutor roles are typically hired in the term prior to the position starting (e.g., Winter 2021 will be hired during Fall 2020 term).
+Tutor roles are typically hired in the term prior to the position starting (e.g., Winter 2022 will be hired during Fall 2021 term).

-If you are interested in applying, or have questions about the Tutor role, please contact email@example.com.
+If you are interested in learning more about the Tutor role please visit our Jobs and Leadership webpage or email email@example.com.

 In addition to drop-in tutoring, check out these services to support your learning and academic success: